nemo794/nisarqa/docs/product_specs/01_intro_and_overview.md

 \* For NISAR mission processing, `<gran_id>` will be the complete granule ID of the input L1/L2 product.

 ## Input NISAR L1/L2 Science Product Overview
 Each NASA SDS L0-L2 L-band product is distributed as a single Hierarchical Data Format version 5 granule.
-For full descriptions, please see the L1/L2 product specification documents, currently available from the sample data website https://nisar.jpl.nasa.gov/data/sample-data/ .
+For full descriptions, please see the L1/L2 product specification documents, available from either the ASF DAAC or the NISAR sample data website https://nisar.jpl.nasa.gov/data/sample-data/.

 ### NISAR Product Level Descriptions